2015 FIA WTCC Race of Morocco: Background

-After the first round López led the drivers' championship by five points over team mate Sébastien Loeb.
+After the first round López led the drivers' championship by five points over teammate Sébastien Loeb.
 Norbert Michelisz led the Yokohama Trophy standings by three points over local driver Mehdi Bennani.

 Lada Sport Rosneft expanded to three cars as Mikhail Kozlovskiy started his season following the late build of his car.
 Rickard Rydell and Nika International missed the round after Rydell was taken ill in the week before.

 Yvan Muller took a five-place grid drop for race one after a collision with Bennani at the previous round.
 John Filippi also lost five places on the grid for race one after a collision with James Thompson in Argentina.
 Grégoire Demoustier dropped to the back of the grid for race one after blowing an engine in testing prior to the event.
-Thompson and team mate Robert Huff both moved to the back of the grid for engine changes after the last round.
+Thompson and teammate Robert Huff both moved to the back of the grid for engine changes after the last round.
 RML Group released an engine update to their customer teams, ROAL Motorsport's Tom Chilton and Campos Racing's Hugo Valente both took this upgrade and dropped to the back of the grid for race one.